World's 15 Best Summer Music Festivals

 Where: New South Wales, Australia

-Plan Your Trip: Visit Fodor's New South Wales Guide
+Plan Your Trip: Visit Fodor's New South Wales Travel Guide

 Few music festivals carry the same name recognition and star power as Lollapalooza.
 Created in 1991 by Jane’s Addiction singer Perry Farrell as a farewell tour for his band, the festival has since evolved into an extravaganza of musical performances, dance, comedy, and crafts.
-Lollapalooza hosts more than 160,000 visitors over a two- or three-day period, and has helped popularize artists ranging from Pearl Jam to Ice-T. Although the festival initially focused on alternative and indie rock, it has since expanded with eclectic performers and smaller sub-genres.
-Past performers include Muse, The Black Keys, Lady Gaga and Red Hot Chili Peppers.
+Lollapalooza hosts more than 160,000 visitors over a three-day period and has helped popularize artists ranging from Pearl Jam to Ice-T. Although the festival initially focused on alternative and indie rock, it has expanded with eclectic performers and smaller sub-genres.
+This year's headliners are Paul McCartney, Metallica, and Florence + the Machine.

 Montreux Jazz Festival